 FTSE MIB trading

-The FTSE MIB is the standard stock market Index for the Italian national stock exchange, known as the Borsa Italiana.
+The FTSE MIB is the standard stock trading market Index for the Italian national stock exchange, known as the Borsa Italiana.
 The Index represents the 40 most traded stocks on the exchange made up of the leading companies across the ICB (Industry Classification Benchmark) sectors in Italy.
 The Index has been established from the stocks which are being traded on the Borsa Italiana (BIt) main equity market.

 A Brief FTSE MIB History